 Applications will be prioritised on the quality of the application and adherence to the qualifying works as outlined in Appendix One of this document.
 The decision of Cork City Council is final.

-The application form must be fully and clearly completed, and must be accompanied by the appropriate documents (as described in Appendix I and outlined in 5 below).
+2 The application form must be fully and clearly completed, and must be accompanied by the appropriate documents (as described in Appendix I).
 Incomplete applications will not be accepted.

 3 Submission of applications